Hawke's Bay Guineas

 The Hawke's Bay Guineas is a major Thoroughbred horse race in New Zealand for three-year-old horses.

-In 2003 the stake was boosted to $100,000 and the race was moved to the first Saturday in October, meaning that it is run on the same day as the Livamol Classic.
-In later years it has been on the same day as the Arrowfield Stud Plate.
+In 2003 the stake was boosted to $100,000 and the race was moved to the first Saturday in October, meaning that it was run on the same day as the Livamol Classic.
+In later years it has been on the same day as the Howden Insurance Mile.

 Notable winners

-The race is an excellent guide to the New Zealand 2000 Guineas, and in past years has been won by horses that have gone on to perform well in major races in New Zealand and Australia, particularly:
+The race serves as a guide to the New Zealand 2000 Guineas.
+In past years, winners of this race have also competed in major races across New Zealand and Australia, including: